bohdanbobrowski/blog2epub/BACKLOG.md

 # List of features and bugfixes I'm considering to add

 ## Known bugs
-- [ ] sometimes images are not correctly scrapped and replaced, like in this post: [modernistyczny-poznan.blogspot.com](https://modernistyczny-poznan.blogspot.com/2021/08/wiepofama-10lat.html)
-- [ ] app is not resistant to http errors, which is embarrassing
+..

 ## Scraping in general:
 - [ ] stop with keeping content in RAM - save it as ready to use ebook chapters
-- [ ] use sitemaps.xml for scraping!
-- [ ] replace blog url's in article content to actual chapters in ebook
+- [ ] replace blog internal url's in article content to actual chapters in ebook
-- [ ] major refactor of Crawler class:
-  - [ ] use data models
-  - [ ] more common methods in crawler class
-  - [ ] expand crawler abstract
 - [ ] support for blog categories, tags and pages
 - [ ] manually decide which crawler should be used
 - [ ] blog2epub.yaml - this might be too ambitious, but what if user could compose he's/hers own book, with custom